golang/tools/gopls/doc/features/passive.md

 Each of the following parts of syntax forms a set so that if you select any one member, gopls will highlight the complete set:

-- each identifier that refers to the same symbol (as in the screenshot below);
+- each identifier that refers to the same symbol (as in the screenshot below), different occurrences of the same identifier may be color-coded to distinguish "read" from "write" references to a given variable symbol;
 - a named result variable and all its corresponding operands of `return` statements;
 - the `for`, `break`, and `continue` tokens of the same loop;
 - the `switch` and `break` tokens of the same switch statement;